Syrian revolution: Aftermath

-The unprecedented brutality of Assad regime's crackdown on Syrian civilians resulted in global outcry and aroused strong condemnation from international bodies like the Arab League, United Nations, European Union, etc. Two emergency sessions were convened by the United Nations Human Rights Council is response to Ba'athist regime's brutal crackdown, in 29 April and 18 August 2011, respectively.
+The unprecedented brutality of the Assad regime's crackdown on Syrian civilians resulted in global outcry and aroused strong condemnation from international bodies like the Arab League, United Nations and European Union.
+Two emergency sessions were convened by the United Nations Human Rights Council in response to the crackdown, on 29 April and 18 August 2011 respectively.
 An investigative mission appointed by the UN found the Assad regime responsible for mass-killings, assassinations, abductions, forced disappearances and other war crimes; as a result of a shoot to kill policy directly ordered by the government.
 UNHRC High Commissioner urged Security Council to prosecute Assad in the International Criminal Court.
 During the second emergency session on 18 August, several member states of the Human Rights Council demanded the resignation of Assad, while other countries called on Syrian government to immediately cease all its crackdown efforts and initiate dialogue for a political solution with the protestors.

 On 29 July, a group of defected officers announced the formation of the Free Syrian Army (FSA).
-Composed of defected Syrian Armed Forces personnel, the rebel militia sought the defence of civilians from army shootings and eventually remove Bashar al-Assad from power.
+Composed of defected Syrian Armed Forces personnel, the rebel militia sought the defence of civilians from army shootings and eventually remove Assad from power.
 On 23 August, the Syrian National Council was formed as a political counterpart to the FSA.
 Civilians began forming resistance militias across the country to defend themselves from the attacks of Ba'athist security apparatus.
 As the armed resistance began establishing control over vast swathes of regions across Syria throughout 2012, UN officially described the conflict as a "civil war" on 12 June 2012.

 During the unrest, several Kurdish militias formed the Kurdish Supreme Committee, which declared itself as a self-governing entity and lifted the ban on Kurdish language in territories under its control.
-The crackdown campaigns were intensified by the regime throughout 2011–12; with Bashar al-Assad ordering Syrian Air Force to launch aerial bombardment of civilian areas.
+The crackdown campaigns were intensified by the regime throughout 2011–12; with Assad ordering Syrian Air Force to launch aerial bombardment of civilian areas.
 By the end of 2012, over 60,000 Syrian civilians had been slaughtered by Syrian military forces.